JoshuaChing/DividendWallet/README.md

 # Dividend Wallet

 A simple macOS app that estimates the annual dividend income of a portfolio.
 The data is fetched from Yahoo Finance's unofficial API.
+ETF & Mutual Fund estimates are calculated using the trailing twelve month dividend rate.

 ## Instructions
 1. click the cog icon button in the top right corner